 Think long term.
 Make sure you’re buying some foods with a long shelf life.
 Bonus points for versatile staples you can feature in a lot of different recipes.
 Think: peanut butter, rice, beans, potatoes, and canned or frozen veggies.

 Stay fresh.
 Fruits and veg usually cost less (and taste better) when they’re in-season.
 Because when the supply’s up, prices tend to go down.
-In the spring, that’s stuff like asparagus, rhubarb, and peas.

 Map your store.
 If you’re going out for groceries, try to group your shopping list by aisle.
 That way, you can avoid wandering and get home ASAP.